sameer-771/Sustain-Food-Donation-App/README.md

 Sustain is a full-stack food rescue platform where donors post surplus food and nearby receivers claim it before expiry.
 It includes quality checks, QR-based pickup verification, notifications, ratings, maps, and impact stats.

-This README is intentionally detailed so it can be used as a project handover/PPT reference.

 ## 1) What The Project Does

 ### Problem